 Durability

-Other tell-tale signs of durability include high-denier fabrics and one-piece buckles that don’t have any easily breakable components.
-Finally, machine-washable fabrics are also never a bad thing.
-Even if you don’t plan on washing your belt all too often, this capacity usually indicates the ability to deal with repeated soaking and rough treatment in the wash.
+The ideal belt for backpacking or hiking must be durable enough to handle rough trail conditions.
+Signs of durability include the use of high-denier fabrics and one-piece buckles that don’t have breakable components.
+Machine-washable fabrics are also beneficial.
+Even if you don’t plan on washing your belt all too often, this indicates a belt’s ability to withstand repeated soaking and rough treatment on the trail.

-Best Belts for Hiking or Backpacking: The Verdict
+Best outdoors belts for Hiking, Backpacking or Mountaineering: The Verdict

-Our favorite hiking belt is the Arc’teryx Conveyor.
-The Conveyor is ultralight, comfortable, tough, and boasts a low profile that makes it less likely to snag or get in the way than most belts on our list.
+The best belt for outdoor adventures is the Arc’teryx Conveyor.
+It is ultralight, comfortable, tough, and with a low profile is less likely to snag or get in the way than most other hiking belts on our list.

 If the Conveyor’s a little too pricey for your budget, we recommend the Propper Tactical Duty, which boasts more or less the same design as the Conveyor and the Black Diamond Diamond Mine Belt but uses slightly lower-quality materials – and costs a fraction of the price.